The Google Self-Driving Car has undergone six years of testing on U.S. roads but when will it finally go on sale? Read on to find out…

 The Google car does come with one crucial button mounted on the central armrest that allows its passengers to instantly shut off all on board systems in the event of an emergency.
 This feature has been installed to comply with autonomous vehicle regulations in Nevada and Florida.

 Google Self-Driving Car – engines and driving

 The Google Car is powered by an electric motor and a compact battery pack.
 No official details regarding range or charging times have been released but these early prototypes can reportedly reach a top speed of 25mph – enough to comfortably cruise through congested cities or quiet residential areas.

-Google Self-Driving Car – price and release date
+Google Self-Driving Car – Can I buy one?

 Although the Google Car has been testing its autonomous features for more than six years – during which it’s covered more than 1.5 million miles – the car’s official launch may still be a few years away.

 Google has also been spotted testing a fleet Lexus RX SUVs fitted with an array of cameras and laser measuring systems to create detailed maps of many US cities.
 This would suggest that, at the very least, it’s expanding its vehicle development program across the United States.

 This early prototype could be the first in a line of vehicles designed to offer a more flexible alternative to current public transport systems.
 As a result, the Google Car may never actually be available for purchase – rather you could hire one for short journeys as you would a modern taxi.

 A second possibility is that the prototype in these images is a testbed for autonomous driving software that Google plans to license to other car manufacturers in the future.
 Tesla has shown it’s capable of developing its own autonomous driving software but the prohibitive cost and potentially dangerous early testing phase could make buying a tried and tested Google system more attractive to many car makers.